Custom eLearning Solutions

 Example:

-A simulation recreates a high‑pressure debate night where press calls, volunteer questions, and partner messages arrive simultaneously.
-Learners practice keeping updates factual, avoiding speculation, logging what they know, and coordinating calmly so staff and partners stay aligned.
+Prepare teams for pressure before it shows up in volunteer activation, message consistency, or voter response.
+Staff practice keeping updates factual, avoiding speculation, logging what they know, and coordinating calmly so staff and partners stay aligned.

 Upskilling Modules

-Targeted courses designed to expand knowledge and build new competencies.
+Targeted courses designed to build new capabilities for changing rules, tools, and workflows.

 Example:

-An onboarding module demonstrates how to turn a brief orientation into a confident first shift for volunteers.
+Build bench strength for new products, tools, and workflows without slowing day-to-day operations.
 It covers safety and accessibility, who to contact, how to log hours, and where to find current materials while modelling inclusive language and inviting questions.

 Problem-Solving Activities